Ansible find Module with Practical Examples

 The above playbook performs the following tasks.

-• Finding Old Backup Files: The first task search for backup files (*.tar.gz) in the /backup directory that are older than 30 days based on their modification time (time).
+• Finding Old Backup Files: The first task search for backup files (*.tar.gz) in the /backup directory that are older than 30 days depending on their modification time (time).

 • Deleting Old Backup Files: The second task uses a file module to delete each file found in the previous step by looping through the old_backup_files.files list.

-• Displaying Deleted Files: The third task uses a debug module to display the paths of the deleted files for verification.
+• Displaying Deleted Files: The third task uses a debug module with a loop to display the paths of the deleted files for verification.

 Conclusion

-The Ansible find module is a versatile tool for locating files and directories based on various criteria.
-By leveraging the power of this module, you can automate complex file management tasks across multiple remote servers.
+The find module in Ansible is a versatile tool for locating files and directories based on various criteria.
+By leveraging its features, you can automate complex file management tasks across multiple remote servers.

 FAQs